Serial time-encoded amplified microscopy: History

-Time stretch microscopy and its application to microfluidics for classification of biological cells were invented at UCLA.
+Time stretch microscopy and its application to microfluidics for classification of biological cells was invented at UCLA.

-It combines concept of spectrally encoded illumination with the photonic time stretch, an ultrafast realtime data acquisition technology developed earlier in the same lab to create a femtosecond real-time single-shot digitizer, and a single shot stimulated Raman spectrometer.
+It combines the concept of spectrally encoded illumination with the photonic time stretch, an ultrafast real-time data acquisition technology developed earlier in the same lab to create a femtosecond real-time single-shot digitizer, and a single shot stimulated Raman spectrometer.
 The first demonstration was a one-dimensional version and later a two-dimensional version.
 Later, a fast imaging vibrometer was created by extending the system to an interferometric configuration.
-The technology was then extended to time stretch quantitive phase imaging (TS-QPI) for label free classification of blood cells and combined with artificial intelligence (AI) for classification of cancer cells in blood with over 96% accuracy.
-The system measured 16 biophysical parameters of cells simultaneously in single shot and performed hyper-dimensional classification using a Deep Neural Network (DNN).
-The results were compared with other machine learning classification algorithms such as logistic regression and naive Bayes with highest accuracy obtained with deep learning.
+The technology was then extended to time stretch quantitative phase imaging (TS-QPI) for label free classification of blood cells and combined with artificial intelligence (AI) for classification of cancer cells in blood with over 96% accuracy.
+The system measured 16 biophysical parameters of cells simultaneously in a single shot and performed hyper-dimensional classification using a Deep Neural Network (DNN).
+The results were compared with other machine learning classification algorithms such as logistic regression and naive Bayes with the highest accuracy obtained with deep learning.